bcgsc/abyss/README.md

 To find the optimal value of `k`, run multiple assemblies and inspect the assembly contiguity statistics.
-The following shell snippet will assemble for every value of `k` from 20 to 40.
+The following shell snippet will assemble for every eighth value of `k` from 50 to 90.

-	export k
-	for k in {20..40}; do
+	for k in `seq 50 8 90`; do
 		mkdir k$k
-		abyss-pe -C k$k name=ecoli in=../reads.fa
+		abyss-pe -C k$k name=ecoli k=$k in=../reads.fa
 	done
 	abyss-fac k*/ecoli-contigs.fa

-The default maximum value for `k` is 64.
+The default maximum value for `k` is 96.
 This limit may be changed at compile time using the `--enable-maxk` option of configure.
-It may be decreased to 32 to decrease memory usage or increased to 96.
+It may be decreased to 32 to decrease memory usage or increased to larger values.

 Parallel processing
 ===================